John Schofield: Personal life

-John Schofield married Harriet Whitehorn Bartlett, daughter of W.F.C.
-Bartlett (Chairman of West Point's Department of Philosophy) and they had two daughters and four sons.
+John Schofield married Harriet Whitehorn Bartlett, daughter of William H. C. Bartlett (Chairman of West Point's Department of Philosophy) and they had two daughters and four sons.
 Two sons, John (1858–1868) and Henry (1862–1863), died before reaching adulthood.
 William Bartlett Schofield (1860–1906) survived to adulthood and began a U.S. Army career, rising to Major, as did Richmond McAlister Schofield (1867–1941).
 After Harriet died in 1888, she was buried with her father and son John in the United States Military Academy Post cemetery.

-At age 60, in Keokuk, Iowa in June 1891, Schofield remarried, to 27-year-old Georgia Wells Kilbourne, with whom he had a daughter, Georgiana.
+At age 60, in Keokuk, Iowa on June 18, 1891, Schofield remarried, to 27-year-old Georgia Wells Kilbourne, with whom he had a daughter, Georgiana.
 Georgia Wells Kilbourne was a native of Keokuk, Iowa.
 She was the daughter of George Kilbourne, and was named Georgia for her father.
 She attended school in New York, and afterwards studied abroad.
 Her mother, Mrs. Kilbourne, and her younger sister, Miss Emma Kilbourne, spent a part of the year at her Washington home.
 Emma Kilbourne devoted much of her time to reading and study.